Administration of medicines: Information sources

 If you think you might need to recommend the use of a 'special' medicine, then the RPS have produced guidance on the prescribing of specials which can help your decision-making.

 Trying to establish exactly where drugs are absorbed in the gastrointestinal tract is notoriously difficult.
-However, pharmacology textbooks can be a good starting point, as can SmPCs (look at section 5).
+However, pharmacology resources can be a good starting point, as can SmPCs (look at section 5).
 Manufacturers' medical information departments may be able to help with these questions, and others related to administration of medicines.

 Be careful about conducting a general internet search on questions about administration of medicines.
 If you do, you may like to look at our brief guide to evaluating websites about medicines.